-4.2 Required Activity
+3.2 Required Activity

-A bidder's required activity in round t is the minimum total number of bidding units associated with the bidder's processed demand that the bidder should have after the bid processing of round t in order to maintain the same eligibility in round t+1.
+A bidder's required activity in round t is the minimum total number of bidding units associated with the bidder's processed demand that the bidder should have after the bid processing of round t in order to maintain the same eligibility in round t + 1.

 The required activity of bidder i in round t is calculated by multiplying the activity requirement percentage for round t with the eligibility of bidder i in round t.
 The result is rounded down to the nearest integer.
-The activity requirement percentage for a round is a percentage less than or equal to 100% that is set by the Commission.
+The activity requirement percentage will be set within a range of 90% and 100% inclusive and may change from round to round.

-4.3 Activity Upper Limit
+3.3 Activity Upper Limit